 (9) For purposes of this Ordinance, a "STUDENT" shall mean any individual who is enrolled or has made application and been accepted at a university, college or trade school and is taking at least six (6) credit hours and whose primary occupation is as a student, or who is on a semester or summer break from studies at a college, university or trade school.
 The term "STUDENT" shall apply to both undergraduate and graduate students alike.
 [Added 6-8-2009 by Ord.
 No. 2009-04.]

-163-13.
+§ 163-13.
 Conditional uses.

 Conditional uses shall be as follows: